 - High Intelligence.
 Although it is a "nice to have".
-History is replete with very intelligent people loosing huge sums of money.
-The same cannot be said of those who possess the qualities above, how many value oriented investors, with strong traits of character can be reported to have lost huge sums of money?
+History is replete with very intelligent people losing huge sums of money.
+The same cannot be said of those who possess the qualities above, how many value-oriented investors, with strong traits of character, can be reported to have lost huge sums of money?

 Now if an investor has the necessities above coupled with high intelligence, and perhaps exceptional analytical skills, than its pure dynamite – but it is by no means a necessity.

 - Education.
 Because of the craziness taught in most finance departments of universities, a formal education in finances is likely to do more to confuse and disorient a money manager than assist him, no matter how many fancy words and equations they learn.
 The truth is little more than basic arithmetic is required to analyze a company's financial statements.
 Graduates of most schools of finance are really just being groomed as managers who will collect fees – actual performance (let alone bench-marked performance) will play little or no role in their compensation.